-If the last annual summary of financial affairs lodged reported any assets or liabilities, a statement of income and expenditure from that financial year to the closure of operations, together with evidence that the bank account has been closed, will be required.
+If the last annual summary of financial affairs lodged reported any assets or liabilities: a statement of income and expenditure from that financial year to the closure of operations, and evidence that the bank account has been closed, will be required.

 The association distributes its assets in accordance with the passed special resolution, once approved by Fair Trading.

 Generally, the Associations Incorporation Act 2009 (the Act) prohibits the distribution of assets to any member or former member.

 If a government department or public authority has provided assets, such as grant funding, the association must return the remaining portion to that agency or a body nominated by the agency.

 Once the association meets all its requirements, the association's registration may be cancelled.
 A notice of that action will be published in the NSW Gazette.